Lukejkw/embracing-the-eventual/Readme.md

 ## Get Started

+### Backend Services

 Start the backend up with `docker-compose up`

 > Pass the `-d` or `--build` flags to start up in the background and/or rebuild images respectively

+### SPA

+There is a simple Single Page Application which can be used to trigger the demo.
+Start it up using vite dev mode by running `npm run dev`

 ## Contributing